Member Guide

 Children’s Immunizations

-For all children’s immunizations, you must use a Vaccines For Children (VFC) provider in order for any related expenses to be eligible for funding as part of the valid health event.
+For all children’s immunizations, you must use a Vaccines For Children (VFC) provider for any related expenses to be eligible for funding as part of the valid health event.
 Learn more under “Caring for Your Family,” below.

 How It All Comes Together